My collections are in an annual cycle.... there is so much involved from concept, through design, fits, and production.

-I start to pack the line into my luggage.
-Each style comes in 2 different color options, so I pack one of each color into each suitcase.
-I am thinking, if the airline loses one of my bags on the way to Miami, I will at least still have one of each item.
+In our pre-covid world I would pack the line into my luggage.
+Each style comes in 2 different color options, so I would pack one of each color into each suitcase.
+I would be thinking, if the airline loses one of my bags on the way to Miami, I will at least still have one of each item.
 Can you imagine travelling all that way and the luggage is lost and you have no samples to show???
 I don't even want to think about that!

-So July rolls around, and I fly out of Australia to Miami USA for Swim Week.
+So July rolls around, and I would normally be flying out of Australia to Miami USA for Swim Week.
 A 30 hour journey, with sporadic jet lagged sleep and then off to the convention centre to climb a ladder, hang banners, build a booth.

-The show days are a blur.
+The show days were always a blur.
 Boutique buyers pop in.
 Some new, some old friends who have bought WIW for many years.
-I love the shows mostly because I get to catch up with old friends, but I also love showing the new line.
-The results of my last 6 months labour.
+I always loved the shows because I got to catch up with old friends, but I also loved showing the new line and gauging everyones reactions..... the results of my last 6 months labour.

-I find it really interesting to gauge the buyers responses.
+I find it really interesting to see how people respond.
 Some buyers give me honest opinions (I love that - SO helpful) and some of them smile and nod at everything.
 I like to think I am pretty good at reading their responses.
 Of course some buyers have a boutique that is geared to younger beach goers, so they like completely different things to the Coastal boutique that is geared towards older ladies.

-After the show I might make a few changes if there is something that most of the buyers don't like, sometimes I cancel styles, sometimes I change the colorways... their feedback is invaluable.
+After the shows I might make a few changes if there is something that most of the buyers don't like, sometimes I cancel styles, sometimes I change the colorways... their feedback is invaluable.